 So all this has me thinking, and I’m guessing it has some of you a little confused.

-My goal today is to clear up a little bit of the confusion (and the guilty) surrounding this question.
+My goal today is to clear up a little bit of the confusion (and the guilt) surrounding this question.
 I don’t have time in this post to go into all the pros and cons of using a behavior chart, but I do want to hit a few highlights before offering what I think is a unique perspective on this whole thing.